- GRIEF SUPPORT

-Patient visits by our homecare volunteers, unfortunately, are temporarily suspended.
+Patient visits by our homecare volunteers are temporarily suspended.
 We are trying to fill this gap with phone calls and letter writing to stay connected to our patients and their loved ones.
 Our compassionate volunteers provide much-needed comfort and emotional support and we are forever grateful for their continued dedication.
 People interested in becoming a Hope Hospice volunteer can still connect with our program management by email to learn about future opportunities.

 Learn more about volunteering here.

 We have been touched by the initial response from our community asking how they can help during this crisis.
 Here are two critical ways:

-Hope Hospice has an urgent clinical need for disposable isolation gowns, N95 face masks, and full-face shields to help protect our healthcare workers as they perform their vital functions serving our patients and families during this public health crisis.
+Hope Hospice has an urgent clinical need for disposable isolation gowns and N95 face masks to help protect our healthcare workers as they perform their vital functions serving our patients and families during this public health crisis.

 These items are in very short supply due to high demand across the medical community, so we are putting the call out to our supporters, vendors, and others to help us acquire these materials.